 Q. How can I download debug code on-target for this board?
 Can I debug over JTAG?

 A. We have broken the JTAG signals out to a ZIF socket to be used with a debugger/emulator.
 Our ARM MCU JTAG adapter board can be purchased seperately, and includes connections to plug in an STLink/V2, Nucleo, JLINK, or other JTAG pod.

 Q. How can I get a Lepton 3?

 A. The only way at this time is to scavenge it from a FLIR One Next-generation and find a leaked data sheet online.

 Q. How can I get the PureThermal 1 to automatically power on when USB power is applied?

 A. On the front of the board, near the groupgets logo there is an un-stuffed 0402 footprint (see the image below).
 If you solder down a 1k resistor there, the board will auto turn on when USB power is applied.
-The "v1.2" hardware version that is shipping as of 07/2016 has this resistor placed by default.
+The "v1.2" hardware version and newer that is shipping as of 07/2016 has this resistor placed by default.

 -In order to do do radiometry with the Radiometric FLIR Lepton 2.5, Y16 firmware is required.
 Y16 firmware requires specialized software to work such as GetThermal.